Alejogb1/job-board/blog-data/jax-random-normal-generator-implementation.md

 See how we split the key before generating each array?
 If you run this multiple times you will get different outputs for `normal_array` and `normal_array2` but if you reuse `key1` or `key2` without splitting again you will get the same numbers each time I wasted a whole day before figuring this out because of some lazy copying and pasting.

-Now you might wonder okay so what about more complex cases where I need different kinds of randomness in my program?
+Now you might wonder  so what about more complex cases where I need different kinds of randomness in my program?
 That's where the magic of key splitting comes in again Let's say you have a complex simulation with multiple random components each one needs its own source of randomness You wouldn't want all random numbers to come from the same key split right?
 The key to solving the issue is to split again and again for each random process

 Let me give you an example Imagine a situation where you have a function that needs to generate random weights and biases for a simple linear model using normal distribution.